jishaps/Tableau-Cloud-vs-Server/README.md

 pdf attached
 [Tableau_Server_vs_Cloud_Comparison.pdf](https://github.com/user-attachments/files/21564264/Tableau_Server_vs_Cloud_Comparison.pdf)

 Site Admin Creator is the highest level role.
 Before receiving this role I wasn't able to see other users for a Tableau Cloud.
 Now I can.
+So the best assumption is my role was Creator

 🧩 When to Choose Each:
 Use Case	Best Option